Having trouble receiving our e-mail? Try adding us (firstname.lastname@example.org) to your Address Book.

 Sierra Club Cheers Senate Action on

-Washington, D.C.—Today the Senate voted by a margin of 88 to 8 to attach the Cantwell-Ensign Clean Energy Tax Stimulus Act (S.2821) to the housing legislation currently being considered by the Senate.
+Washington, D.C.—Today the Senate voted by a margin of X to X to attach the Cantwell-Ensign Clean Energy Tax Stimulus Act (S.2821) to the housing legislation currently being considered by the Senate.
 The Cantwell-Ensign legislation would put into place short-term extensions of key renewable energy tax incentives currently in danger of expiring at the end of 2008, including the Production Tax Credit and Investment Tax Credit.
 After final passage by the Senate the housing legislation will move to House for consideration.

 Statement of Melinda Pierce, Assoc.
 Director of National Campaigns, Sierra Club

 "The Senate’s action today recognizes the urgency of the situation and underscores the strong, bipartisan support for extending these crucial tax incentives.
 It is essential that Congress finalizes an extension of these critically important incentives for the wind and solar industries immediately.
 Failing to extend them immediately will deal a crippling blow to the rapidly growing clean energy economy.

 "Failing to extend these incentives would not only dim a bright clean energy future, it would snuff out one of the few bright spots in these grim economic times.
 As news broke just this week that the economy has shed nearly 250,000 jobs in the first quarter alone, it is clear that we cannot afford to stifle the renewable energy industry.
 Projects are already in danger of being canceled and over 100,000 hardworking Americans in the wind and solar industries alone could be thrown out of work if Congress doesn’t act soon.